ViacomInc/data-point/documentation/docs/getting-started.md

 sidebar_label: Getting Started
 ---

+> ⚠️ WARNING: the version of DataPoint documented here is version 6.x-canary, it's an unstable version and as such it must not be considered production-ready

 **DataPoint is a JavaScript Utility for collecting, processing and transforming data.**

 DataPoint helps you reason with and streamline your data processing layer.
 With it you can collect, process, and transform data from multiple sources, and deliver the output in a tailored format to your end consumer.